Kerbas-ad-astra/XTLandertron/README.md

 If KAS and KIS are installed, then the landertrons can be refueled using the included hex-cans of solid fuel.
 Just attach them to spent landertrons, and you will be ready to fly again in no time.

-There is also a "Landertron Box", which will attempt to control a spacecraft's engines as if they were landertrons.
+There is also an XT-L-KRAB "Landertron Box", which will attempt to control a spacecraft's engines as if they were landertrons.
 Warranty void if used for critical mission phases!

 ##Recommended addons